team-charls/charls/SECURITY.md

 ## Reporting a Vulnerability

-Security issues and bugs should be reported privately, via email, to vbaderks@protonmail.com.
-You should receive a response within 48 hours.
+Security issues should be reported privately by creating a security advisory on GitHub.
-If for some reason you do not, please follow up via email to ensure that your original message has been received.

-Please do not open issues for anything you think might have a security implication.
+Please do not open a public issue for anything you think might have a security implication.